Deanna M. Neff, MPH

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
-Your doctor may suspect a heart valve problems if there is a heart murmur.
-To confirm the diagnosis, images of the heart and its structures may be taken with:
+A heart valve problem may be suspected if there is a heart murmur.

 If your child has mild pulmonary valve stenosis, immediate treatment may not be needed.
-Your doctor will monitor your child's condition to look for potential problems.
+Your child will be monitored to look for potential problems.
 Other treatment options include: